-2. The instinkt which induces the "lower self" to press forward and to force its way to the top will later change into the dominance of the higher or spiritual self.
+2. The instinct, which induces the "lower self" to press forward and to force its way to the top, will later change into the dominance of the higher or spiritual self.
 The EGO, the self - esteem, of the small or lower self will yield for the higher self.

-3. SEXUALITY as an animalic and all animal forms powerful dominating instinct will yield for a higher attraction and will in its highest form bring about the conscious attraction and unification of the spiritual soul (paramatma) and the its instrument (jiva), whereas the
+3. Sexuality, as an animalic and all animal forms powerful dominating instinct, will yield for a higher attraction and will in its highest form bring about the conscious attraction and unification of the spiritual soul (paramatma) and its instrument (jiva), whereas the

 4. HERD-INSTINCT will be transformed into group-consciousness.